 Welcome to foojay, a place for friends of OpenJDK.
 Foojay’s user-focused Java and OpenJDK technical dashboards provide free data for daily Java developers.

-At the click of a button, you have access to updated analyses, selected highlights, and categorized lists arranged for easy consumption, on all things Java.
+At the click of a button, you have access to updated analysis, selected highlights, and categorized lists arranged for easy consumption.

 In this overview, we outline foojay’s key features: